Most Popular Sports in China

 4. Football (Soccer)

 You were looking for it, weren’t you?
 Here it is.
 The most popular sport in the world is also popular in China.
-And like the previous sports, soccer or football was not invented in China.
+Like the previous sports, soccer, and football were not invented in China.
 They adopted the sport from England.

-It was 1924 when the first national China football team was formed.
+The first national Chinese football team was formed in 1924.
 The team found some initial success.
 However, due to political and social issues, the spread of football became limited in China.
 A lack of investment was also a major reason.

 5. Martial Arts

 You were expecting this, weren’t you?
 Well, here it is.
-Martial art is an important part of Chinese culture.
-It is a combination of physical and mental techniques.
-It makes your body strong, flexible, and agile.
+Martial arts are an important part of Chinese culture.
+They combine physical and mental techniques to make the body strong, flexible, and agile.

-And how is China doing in this event?
-You can guess that they are one of the most successful nations in martial arts.
-So far, they have won twelve medals, including four gold medals.
+How is China doing in this event?
+You can guess that it is one of the most successful nations in martial arts.
+So far, it has won twelve medals, including four gold medals.

 6. Volleyball

-Soon the association established a national volleyball league, and the game started getting attention.
-The national team of China became very dominant during the 1960s and 70s.
-It made people more interested in Volleyball.
+Soon, the association established a national volleyball league, and the game started getting attention.
+The national team of China became very dominant during the 1960s and 1970s, which made people more interested in Volleyball.

 China has continued its legacy in the sport.
-During the 80s, they focused on building a strong women’s team as well.
-Their women’s team has won gold medals in the Olympics too.
+During the 1980s, it focused on building a strong women’s team, which has won gold medals in the Olympics.

 Chinese volleyball teams have also performed well in other international competitions.
 They won the World Cup and World Championships multiple times.

-With all the success, their popularity is increasing day by day.
-And they are holding the sixth position among the top 10 most popular sports in China.
+With all this success, their popularity is increasing daily.
+They are holding sixth place among the top 10 most popular sports in China.

 7. Running